primpunnapa/phantom_dinner/DESCRIPTION.md

 **Mechanics:**

 **Ghost Customers:**
-* Arrive at random tables and place orders for spooky dishes.
+ - Arrive at random tables and place orders for spooky dishes.
-* Have a "patience meter" that decreases over time.
-The patience meter decreases by 5% per level until it reaches the minimum patience decrease.
+ - Have a "patience meter" that decreases over time.
+ - The patience meter decreases by 5% per level until it reaches the minimum patience decrease.
 This will ensure that the game remains challenging but fair at higher levels.
 **Player Actions:**
-* Take orders and deliver dishes.
+ - Take orders and deliver dishes.
-* Earn points for serving customers quickly (10 points per serving).
+ - Earn points for serving customers quickly (10 points per serving).
-Score and Level Progression:
+**Score and Level Progression:**
-* Players must achieve a minimum score (e.g., 100 points) to advance to the next level.
+ - Players must achieve a minimum score (e.g., 100 points) to advance to the next level.
-* Each level lasts 1 minute, with the timer increasing by 10 seconds every fourth level.
+ - Each level lasts 1 minute, with the timer increasing by 10 seconds every fourth level.
 **Kitchen Mechanics:**
-* Players must go to the kitchen to prepare dishes.
+ - Players must go to the kitchen to prepare dishes.
-* Dishes take a fixed time to prepare (e.g., 3 seconds).
+ - Dishes take a fixed time to prepare (e.g., 3 seconds).
 **Haunt Events:**
-* If a customer’s patience meter reaches zero, they leave, and the player loses points.
+ - If a customer’s patience meter reaches zero, they leave, and the player loses points.

-**Functionality:**
+**Functionality:**.
 **Real-Time Gameplay:**
-* Multiple ghost customers arrive and place orders.
+ - Multiple ghost customers arrive and place orders.
 **Visual Feedback:**
-* Patience meters, orders, and waiting customers are displayed.
+ - Patience meters, orders, and waiting customers are displayed.
 **Score Tracking and Level Progression:**
-* Players earn points for serving customers quickly.
+ - Players earn points for serving customers quickly.
-* Players must meet score targets to advance to the next level.
+ - Players must meet score targets to advance to the next level.

 ## 2. Project Review
 **Existing Project:**
-Diner Dash  is a popular time-management game where players act as a waitress in a busy diner.
+- Diner Dash  is a popular time-management game where players act as a waitress in a busy diner.
 **Improvements :**
 **Simplified Mechanics:**
-Focus on core gameplay: serving dishes and managing customer patience.
+- Focus on core gameplay: serving dishes and managing customer patience.
 **Statistical Tracking:**
-Track key metrics like score, waiting time, dishes served, and haunt events.
+- Track key metrics like score, waiting time, dishes served, and haunt events.
-Analyze player performance using visualizations (e.g., bar charts, line graphs).
+- Analyze player performance using visualizations (e.g., bar charts, line graphs).
 **Level Progression with Score Targets:**
-Players must achieve a minimum score (e.g., 100 points) within a time limit to advance.
+- Players must achieve a minimum score (e.g., 100 points) within a time limit to advance.
 **Haunt Events:**
-Customers leave if their patience runs out, and the player loses points.
+- Customers leave if their patience runs out, and the player loses points.
 **Supernatural Theme:**
-Replace human customers and dishes with ghostly customers and spooky dishes.
+- Replace human customers and dishes with ghostly customers and spooky dishes.

 ## 3. Programming Development
 ### 3.1 Game Concept
 **Objectives**
 Serve Customers Quickly:
-Take orders and deliver dishes before customers lose patience.
+- Take orders and deliver dishes before customers lose patience.
 Earn Points:
-Score points by serving customers quickly.
+- Score points by serving customers quickly.
 Advance Through Levels:
-Achieve the minimum score within the time limit to unlock the next level.
+- Achieve the minimum score within the time limit to unlock the next level.
 Avoid Haunt Events:
-Prevent customers from leaving by serving them before their patience runs out.
+- Prevent customers from leaving by serving them before their patience runs out.

 **Key Features:**
 #### Ghost Customers: